scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 code and are being expanded.
 The Python package *nose* is used to easily run the tests or any desired subset of them.
-Code development is coordinated using the distributed version control software Git and the code hosting website Github.
-The project has an active issue tracker where bugs are reported and new features are suggested, as well as an online forum (petclaw-dev@googlegroups.com) where more detailed discussions take place.
+Code development is coordinated using the distributed version control software Git and the code hosting website Github (http://www.github.com/clawpack/pyclaw).
+The project has an active issue tracker where bugs are reported and new features are suggested, as well as an online forum (claw-dev@googlegroups.com) where more detailed discussions take place.
 Finally, online documentation including both reference material and tutorials is maintained using the Python package *Sphinx*, which allows, among other things, for mathematical expressions to be included in inline code